Instant Pot Burrito Bowls are a flavorful, all-in-one, easy Instant Pot recipe featuring perfectly cooked chicken, rice, and beans.

-When you are looking for a meal that everyone will love, look no further than this easy Instant Pot Burrito Bowl.
-Pair with a refreshing Pina Colada Smoothie and sit back and enjoy an easy family meal.
+So the next time you are looking for an easy meal that everyone will love, look no further than this easy Instant Pot Burrito Bowl.
+It is a 30-minute meal that is not only delicious, but adaptable, allergy-friendly, and picky-eater approved!

 Notes On Ingredients